CANopenNode/CANopenDemo/tutorial/README.md

     can0  604   [8]  40 17 10 00 00 00 00 00
     can0  584   [8]  4B 17 10 00 00 00 00 00

 First message is client request.
 In our case client is canopend device, to which cocomm establishes a connection.
 Second message is server response from demoDevice.
-It is not necessary to know the details of SDO messages, for more information see #CO_SDO_state_t.
+It is not necessary to know the details of SDO messages, for more information see @ref CO_SDO_state_t.

 For more information on cocomm commands type: